 Fittonia albivenis is part of the Acanthaceae family is native to south Tropical America.
-This cultivar is part of the Verschaffeltii Group as it has red/pink veins.
+This cultivar is part of the subspecies Verschaffeltii as it has red/pink veins.
 Fittonia are named in honour of Elizabeth and Sarah Mary Fitton, 19th century authors of 'Conservations on Botany'.

 Pot: 12cm diameter.